Safety and Effectiveness of Mechanical Thrombectomy Using the Anaconda ANA5 Device

 Study Description

 Similar to other ancillary devices used in MT, the ANA device is designed to facilitate the delivery of stent retrievers and other catheters during these procedures.
-Its design aims to enhance procedural success and efficiency of stent retriever-based MT procedures by facilitating flow arrest during clot retrieval.
-This approach has been shown to improve rates of revascularization and good clinical outcome after three months.
-Numerous studies have established the value of flow arrest during MT, yet it is only used in a minority of procedures most likely due to concerns related to navigability, complexity and safety of the currently available devices.
+Its design aims to enhance procedural success and the efficiency of stent retriever-based MT by enabling flow arrest during clot retrieval.
+This approach has been shown to improve rates of revascularization and favorable clinical outcomes at three months.

 Connect with a study center